Traveling to T.R.E.E.S.

 To enter Belize you will need a passport valid for more than six months before its expiration date.
 It can take as many as 6 weeks to obtain a passport, so get ready in advance.
 Nationals of the United States, Canada, Mexico, European Union countries, Norway, Australia, New Zealand, Hong Kong, Venezuela and members of the Caribbean Community (CARICOM) don’t need a visa to enter the country.

 Tourists who aren’t from the previously mentioned countries may be required to apply and pay for a tourist visa before coming to Belize and, in some cases, might have to acquire permission from Belize Immigration to enter the country.
 Visas can cost anywhere from USD$100 to USD$2,000 depending on your nationality.
-Belize allows visitors a maximum of one month’s stay in the country before they require an extension obtained through the Belize Ministry of Defense and Immigration.
+Belize allows visitors a maximum of one month’s stay in the country before they require an extension obtained through the Belize Ministry of Defence and Immigration in any of the major towns.
 Longer stays can be granted on a monthly basis for $25 US per month, up to 6 months.

 Vaccines and prophylactics